zaiisao/Documentation/en/Interactive Broadcast/join_live_android.md

 In the `joinChannel` method:

 -   Pass a token that can identify the role and privilege of the user.
-Set token as null if the security requirements are low.
+Set token as null for low security requirements.
 A token is generated at the server of the application.
 For how to generate a token, see [Security Keys](../../en/Interactive%20Broadcast/token.md).
 -   Pass a channel ID that can identify the channel.
 Users that input the same channel ID enter into the same channel.
 -   Pass a uid that can identify the user.
 Every user in a channel requires a unique uid.
 If you want to join the same channel on different devices, ensure that different uids are used for each device.